plan4hub/yoda/docs/MANUAL.md

 ## GitHub Token

 To access non-public repos, you need to set GitHub user-name and token.
-A token can be easily created by logging into GitHub, then select Settings, and Personal access tokens, Create new token.
-Copy your user name and the resulting token.

 To retrieve your token, select *Settings/Developer Settings/Personal access tokens* in GitHub.
 Be sure to select all appropriate access rights for issues management; if in doubt, give all permissions.

-The token is set centrally for your browser by using [Yoda Admin](yoda-admin.html).
+The token is set centrally for Yoda in your browser by using [Yoda Admin](yoda-admin.html).

 *Note*: This feature uses the "localStorage" mechanism, which is not supported in earlier Internet Explorer versions.

 ## Estimates into issues

 In support of Yoda Burndown and Velocity reporting, issues must be annotated with estimates.
 The estimation unit is Story Points.
-How Story Points are calculated is a non-tool discussion (some teams may prefer to start with man days for Story Points).
-Note, that some teams try to use only certain distinct values (to indicate that precision cannot be expected into the higher numbers).
-One example is 1,2,3,5,8,13,21,40.
+How Story Points are calculated is a non-tool discussion (some teams prefer to start with man days for Story Points).
+Note, that some teams try to use only certain distinct values (to indicate that precision cannot be expected into higher estimates).
+One example is Fibonacci-like sequence 1,2,3,5,8,13,21,40.

-To include an estimate for an issue, put the text "> estimate (value)" **and nothing else** into a single line of the issue description (which is technically the first issue comment).
+To include an estimate for an issue, put the text "> estimate (value)" **and nothing else** into a single line of the issue body (which is technically the first issue comment).
 Yoda will then pick up the estimate value.
 This notation makes the estimate appear as a MarkDown quote due to the initial bracket.

 Example:
 > estimate 5

 Ideally, estimates should be small (less than 4-5 days).
-If it is difficult to break down tasks (issues) into smaller pieces, it may be necessary to use bigger estimates.
-To allow reporting of remaining work for such bigger issues, Yoda accepts to have remaining estimates reported.
+If it is difficult to break down tasks (issues) into smaller pieces, it may be necessary to use higher estimates.
+To allow reporting of remaining work for such issues, Yoda accepts to have remaining estimates reported.
 The format is "> remaining YYYY-MM-DD (number)" in the same field (description/first comment) as "> estimate".

 Example:
 > estimate 22